Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 The Southern part of the Camí de Ronda

 Starting from Tossa de Mar again, head south instead of north.
+The first part of the walk offers impressive views of the town and the Mediterranean Sea.

 Walk for 3.5 km until you get to Llorell beaches, two beaches (Llevant and Garbí) configured as only one long beach.
 This natural area begs to be explored, and the region is a magnet for water sports addicts.
 You can practise a wide variety of sports there such as scuba divingkayakingwaterskiing or windsurfing.